gassayping/REPO-Meme-Sounds/README.md

 - Headman: Says "Hawk Tuah" as he bites

 - Eye: Plays the blue lobster sound effect when it catches a player

+- Robe: Says "is that the grim reaper" when it does a scream attack